thundergolfer/ai-enablement-stack/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure your PR includes only one addition/change
-2. Update the README.md if necessary
-3. Verify that your entry follows the format guidelines
+2. Verify that your entry follows the format guidelines
-4. Include relevant links and documentation
-5. Add a brief description of your changes in the PR
+3. Add a brief description of your changes in the PR
-6. Sign off on your commits to certify the Developer Certificate of Origin (DCO)
+4. Sign off on your commits to certify the Developer Certificate of Origin (DCO)

 ### Developer Certificate of Origin (DCO)